dbt-labs/mrr-playbook/models/overview.md

 -----
 1. We decided to _not_ make the SQL multi-warehouse compatible since this project is intended to be a demonstration, rather than a package.
-Making the dbt_project multi-warehouse compatible would complicate the SQL.
+Making this project multi-warehouse compatible would complicate the SQL.

 {% enddocs %}